 - Decline in performance at work or school

-- Lack of interest in hobbies previously enjoyed
+- Lack of interest in hobbies and activities they previously enjoyed

 - Regularly “losing” prescriptions to get more of them written